OpenRailAssociation/osrd/editoast/SEAORM_MIGRATION.md

 - explicit relationships, including the current manual `train_schedule_round_trips.left_id` relationship;
 - custom PostgreSQL enums;
 - custom Rust value wrappers;
+- ordinary PostGIS fields that can be curated with the local GEOS/EWKB value boundary;
 - tables that should be excluded from entity generation.

 Exclude at least: